kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 :::Exercise
+1. Provide a copy of the table created for the speaking speed exercise
-Find the average and standard deviation of the time it takes you to say the sentence above.
+2. Find the average and standard deviation of the time it takes you to say the sentence above.
 Report your results using the format of  [](#Equation-fmt).
 :::